by Keith Morris

 InfoArmor vs LifeLock.
-LifeLock is made for the individual consumer whose intention is to protect their identity as well as their family.
-InfoArmor, on the other hand, is created more for businesses and their employees, though it still offers services to individuals.
+LifeLock is made for the individual consumer whose goal is to protect their own identity as well as their family.
+InfoArmor, on the other hand, is geared towards businesses and their employees, although it still offers good services to individuals.

 Lifelock is a trusted brand that operates on a robust network.
 Its Norton LifeLock Antivirus comes with the majority of its plans.
 It is also easier to pick a package for individuals and for families.

 Its individual and family plans are right there in the middle spectrum in terms of price.
 It offers good features like $1M insurance coverage, dark web monitoring, and alerts.

 - 1 LifeLock vs InfoArmor: A Quick Comparison

 There is no doubt that cash is fast hurtling towards irrelevance and soon the only place we’ll find it will be in a museum.
 There’s no denying that tech has transformed the way we do business.
 However, there are some obvious caveats.

 To take advantage of the cashless way of life, we must surrender our personal information.
 This puts us and our loved ones at risk of digital crime just by accessing any Wi-Fi publicly without even knowing the host your connecting to.
 From lost saving to reputation damage, there is a lot that can go wrong & has gone wrong for millions.